-Secure View 4 is a mobile forensics analysis tool that allows forensic investigators and corporate ediscovery professionals to pull data from cell phones and tablet computers.
+Secure View 4 is a mobile forensics analysis tool that allows forensic investigators and corporate e-discovery professionals to pull data from cell phones and tablet computers.
 Then the program helps you create a case file and sets up a data processing workflow.
 In addition, it helps you create evidence reports regarding the relevant data and information found on the device.
-Reports include information such as: pictures, videos, documents, text message, phone calls, and more.
+Reports include information such as pictures, videos, documents, text messages, phone calls, and more.
 It also finds deleted data.

-SV Strike is a forensically sound analysis and reporting tool that can be used to acquire PIN codes, passcodes and pattern locks on Android and iPhone devices.
+SV Strike is a forensically sound analysis and reporting tool that can acquire PIN codes, passcode, and pattern locks on Android and iPhone devices.

 This technology tool will break into so-called “burner” phones.
-Burner phones are prepaid mobile phones that are used to provide a higher degree of privacy.
-According to Susteen, they are the first company to develop technology to break into burner phones and pre-paid phones.
-The technology allows law enforcement and government agencies to access the data and information on phones like never before.
+Burner phones are prepaid mobile phones that provide a higher degree of privacy.
+According to Susteen, they are the first company to develop technology to break into burner and pre-paid phones.
+The technology allows law enforcement and government agencies to access phone data and information like never before.

-The Forensic Director is a product designed to help you manage all Susteen’s tools in one, centralized portal.
-This provides an all-in-one location for a law enforcement agency to manage their operation.
-The tool features a role-based access model, real-time analysis function, case management and reporting features.
+The Forensic Director is a product designed to help you manage all of Susteen’s tools in one centralized portal.
+This provides an all-in-one location for a law enforcement agency to manage its operation.
+The tool features a role-based access model, real-time analysis function, case management, and reporting features.
 The portal also serves as a centralized place to store all documents and media files related to a case.
-In addition, the software has something called a “correlation engine”, which makes it easy to identify related information across cases.
+In addition, the software has something called a “correlation engine,” which makes it easy to identify related information across cases.

 Additional Products and Kits

-The company’s Secure View kits come with the software, a data cable kit (for connecting to various phones), an instruction manual and a hard carrying case for easy transport.
+The company’s Secure View kits include the software, a data cable kit (for connecting to various phones), an instruction manual, and a hard carrying case for easy transport.

-Susteen, Inc. is a design solution provider that specializes in the area of data communications and mobile computing.
-Susteen’s core competencies consists in both hardware and software solutions for the wireless communication industry and consumer market, carefully designed, expanded and enhanced to provide excellent mobile experience to the end user.
+Susteen, Inc. is a design solution provider specializing in data communications and mobile computing.
+Susteen’s core competencies consist of both hardware and software solutions for the wireless communication industry and consumer market, carefully designed, expanded, and enhanced to provide an excellent mobile experience to the end user.